520B Old Stoney Rd

 Corolla, NC 27927

-Tucked in quaint Old Corolla Village you will find the Wild Horse Museum operated by the Corolla Wild Horse Fund, caretakers of the wild horse herd.
+The Wild Horse Museum is operated by the Corolla Wild Horse Fund, caretakers of the wild horse herd.
 The museum welcomes visitors year-round to provide free information about the wild Spanish Mustangs that roam the northern beaches of the Currituck Outer Banks.
 The museum includes touch exhibits for children, a wall-sized aerial map of the horse’s range, video displays, and friendly staff to answer questions about how to see the horses as well as learn about their historic significance.
 Children’s activities such as live mustang visits, horse painting and mustang rides are offered during the summer months.
 Sales in our gift shop help fund efforts to preserve and protect the horses.
 Admission is free and nominal fees apply to children’s activities.

 The Corolla Wild Horse is available to speak to your group or classroom.
 When and where appropriate, we will bring one or two of our formerly wild horses that are awaiting adoption.
 Call 252-453-8002 for more information.